birgire/wpse-playlist/README.md

 ### Changelog

+0.0.11 (2023-01-13)

+    - Fixed: Some formatting issues.
+    - Fixed: Removed an unused constant and added instead a Requires header just for info.

 0.0.10 (2023-01-13)

     - Fixed: Issue #20 re-evaluated by using esc_url_raw to support multiple GET parameters in Google Drive links (Props: @honoluluman2, @mikigp)